dotnet/buildtools/Documentation/RepoCompose.md

 A tool responsible for composing repos would ideally:

-1. Execute `run.cmd consumes` and capture the output.
+1. Execute `consumes` and capture the output.
-2. Alter the NuGet package versions in the json to have the correct build identifier: beta5, RTM, etc ..
+2. Alter the NuGet package versions in the captured json to have the desired values: beta5, RTM, etc
-3. Execute `run.cmd change` and pass in the altered output.
+3. Execute `change` and pass in the altered json.

 ### publish

-The `publish` command takes a json input that describes the locations artifacts should be published to.
-The input to this command is the output of `produces` that is augmented with location information.
+The `publish` command takes a json input that describes the locations artifacts should be published to: the output of `produces` augmented with location information.

 ## Artifact Specification